-Nova Scotia Institute of Agrologists Scholarship
+Nova Scotia Institute of Agrologists Scholarships

-The \$1,000 NSIA Scholarship is awarded to an NS student entering the third year of the B.Sc.(Agr.) program at NSAC.
-In awarding the scholarship, the selection committee will take into consideration academic performance, participation in school and community activities, degree of interest in agrology and pursuing a career in the agri-food industry, and financial need.
-Applications must be submitted to the NSAC Awards Office no later than September 20.
+The NSIA awards two \$1,000 scholarships to NS students.
+One will be awarded to a student entering the third year of the B.Sc.(Agr.) program at NSAC; the second, recognizing the current anniversary of NSIA, to a student entering the second, third or fourth year of the B.Sc.(Agr.) program.
+In awarding these scholarships, the selection committee will take into consideration academic performance, participation in school and community activities, and degree of interest in agrology and pursuing a career in the Agri-food industry.
+Financial need may also be considered.
+A student may receive this award only once.
+Applications must be submitted to the NSAC Awards Office by September 20.